 Does Enron plan to sell Azurix, ABA or any of the other assets?

 Enron has not made any definitive plans for asset sales.
-However, we are evaluating selling some of Azurix’s assets in order to reduce G&A and to provide liquidity to Azurix’s business.
+However, as we said when we bought Azurix’s publicly traded shares, we are encouraging Azurix to sell some of its assets in order to reduce G&A and to provide liquidity to Azurix’s business.
 Any decision on selling assets will be based on a number of different factors, including appropriate price and commitment to quality and the communities, as Azurix has had to date.

-What are Enron’s plans for Azurix and for ABA?

-Need response.

-Based on Enron’s experience here and in India – can we expect for Enron to limit its investment at an international level and increase its focus on divesting all international assets?
+Based on Enron’s experience here and in India, can we expect Enron to increase its focus on divesting all international assets?

-Need response.
+Enron always will consider a legitimate proposal to sell an asset or set of assets if it makes strategic sense –just as we always will consider invitations to invest in new projects.
+However, there are not any specific proposals that I can discuss at this time.
+One of our greatest strengths as a company is to recognize opportunities and act on them.

+.

 General Enron/Azurix